Data Governance Framework — Examples, Templates, Best practices & How to Create a Data Governance Framework?

 What is a data governance framework?

-A data governance framework is a defined structure that directs the implementation of data governance in an organization.
+A data governance framework also known as data management framework is a defined structure that directs the implementation of data governance in an enterprise.
 It serves as the foundation of a data governance program.
 It should provide clear visualization of how to ensure the quality, integrity, security, discoverability, accessibility, and usability of your data assets.

 According to the DGI (Data Governance Institute), the data governance framework is “a logical structure for classifying, organizing, and communicating complex activities involved in making decisions about and taking action on enterprise data.”